Loading...

 Pair with Protein

-Add a source of lean protein to your meal with spinach, such as grilled chicken, tofu, or fish, to help slow down the absorption of sugars.
+Add a source of lean protein such as grilled chicken, tofu, or fish to your spinach meal.
+Protein can help slow the absorption of glucose.

 Add Fiber-Rich Foods